nickkhall/slack_bot/README.md

 # Node Slack Bot

-## NOTE: This is NSFW, and very immature, and very weird.
+## NOTE: This is NSFW, very immature, and very weird.
 Please continue at your own risk.

 ### You have been warned...